 and to dust you shall return.Genesis 3:19

-Because this verse in Genesis 3 was used by God to talk about the first sin, it’s a reminder of all sin.
-This practice of rubbing ashes during worship is called imposing of the ashes.
+Because God used this verse in Genesis 3 to discuss the first sin, it reminds us of all sin.
+The practice of rubbing ashes during worship is called imposing the ashes.

 What is the Meaning of Ash Wednesday?

-Ash Wednesday is the start of the season of Lent, which is the 40 days before Easter and a time during the church year when we focus on our sin and Christ’s saving work on the cross for us.
+Ash Wednesday is the start of the season of Lent, which is the 40 days before Easter.
+During this time of the church year, we focus on our sins and Christ’s saving work on the cross.

-Ash Wednesday is a day when we receive the imposition of ashes as a reminder of our sin and the sins of all humankind.
+Ash Wednesday is a day when we are imposed with ashes as a reminder of our sins and the sins of all humankind.

 Should You Observe Ash Wednesday?

-The term “Ash Wednesday” is not used in the Bible (neither is the term, “Lent”), so it is not required for Christians or churches to observe Ash Wednesday.
+The term “Ash Wednesday” is not used in the Bible (nor is the term “Lent”), so Christians or churches are not required to observe it.

-Ash Wednesday is observed by the Catholic and some Protestant churches.
-Each Christian can determine if this is a practice that is meaningful for him or her.
+Ash Wednesday is observed by Catholic and some Protestant churches.
+Each Christian can determine if this practice is meaningful to him or her.

-While the term “Ash Wednesday” is not in the Bible, the Bible does talk about people uses ashes as a symbol of repentance or mourning.
+While the term “Ash Wednesday” is not in the Bible, the Bible does mention people using ashes as a symbol of repentance or mourning.

 For example: